-velcro a day ago
+velcro 9 months ago

 I thought it was already encoded with SynthID? could that not be used to detect it?

-• Deathmax a day ago
+• Deathmax 9 months ago

 As far as I know, there's no available tooling for the public to detect SynthID watermarks on generated text, image, or audio, outside of Google Search's About this Image feature.

-qnleigh a day ago
+qnleigh 9 months ago

 Remember that podcast of two AI learning that they were AI?
 If anyone has used a tool like this to determine if that was actually made by NotebookLM, say so.
 There's been a lot of incredulity both ways.

-• gloflo a day ago
+• gloflo 9 months ago

 They did not learn anything.
 Their engines started outputting different statistically probable output based on changed input parameters.

-• ithkuil a day ago
+• ithkuil 9 months ago

 On one extreme we anthropomorphize our current primitive generation of language models and concede them way more intelligence than they have likely because we're biased to do so since they speak "well".